dansmyers/AncientAlgorithms/Challenge_Projects/2-The_Sand_Reckoner.md

 <img src="https://cdn.vanderbilt.edu/vu-wp0/wp-content/uploads/sites/59/2019/03/27124326/Blooms-Taxonomy-650x366.jpg" width="600px" />

 Bloom's Taxonomy is named after Benjamin Bloom, who led a committee that devised the first version in the 1950s.
 It proposes a hierarchy of learning complexities, with the easiest tasks (pure factual recall) at the bottom, and the hardest (genuine creative extension) at the top.

+The goal is not for one assignment to hit every level of the hierarchy (which usually isn't possible), but to give instructors a tool to determine the relative complexity of their learning goals.
+We generally want to design our assignments with the goal of moving students from the bottom towards the top over the course of a unit/course/curriculum.